 Any skin lesion that is red, painful, blistering, or turning black requires immediate medical attention.
 Spider bites are often blamed for many skin conditions.
-However, studies show that often, the skin infection methicillin resistant Staphylococcus aureus (MRSA) is the actual cause rather than a spider bite.
+However, studies show that often, the skin infection methicillin resistant Staphylococcus aureus (MRSA) is the actual rather than a spider bite.

 - clean the bite area with mild soap and water

 - apply a cool compress to the bite site to reduce pain and swelling